dmchugh777/hello-world-eks/README.md

 One more small observation is that the after running the VPC CloudFormation script, the document later references a security group that got created under "Step 1: Create Your Amazon EKS Cluster".
 From a new EKS user perspective my thoughts where, "What are all the pieces that need to be in place for a new cluster?"

-### Step 3: Launch and Configure Amazon EKS Worker Nodes
+### Getting Started Section: Step 3: Launch and Configure Amazon EKS Worker Nodes

 As a new EKS user I've now created my kubernetes cluster and am ready to start deploying some containers....
 Oh wait.
 When looking at "EKS -> Clusters -> mycluster", I don't see anywhere manage my worker nodes.
 I would expect that as a platform managed service, that the management console would allow me to manage my cluster (including it's worker nodes) via the manage console UI.
 Alas, I must refer to the getting started guide where I find that once again I must run CloudFormation scripts in order to accomplish this.
 If I compare the ElasticSearch Service to EKS with this regarding, the ElasticSearch Service management console makes it very easy for me to manage how many nodes are in my cluster.